 While Minori's remark made me chuckle, Kyashii seemed pleased with it.
 She typically enjoys compliments from others.
-Well, this best friend of mine is a bit of a narcist, after all.
+Well, this best friend of mine has a bit of vanity in her, after all.

 “The problem is I miss you, Minori.
 You know how the sight of you doing all those student council works makes me so giddy inside.”

 When Kyashii heard my retort, her face curled into a frown.
 Why is that?
 I don't think my retort is that harsh at all.
 Or could it be that she wanted to free herself from Minori's embrace?